isomerpages/nlb-biblioasia/_podcast/The Lost Gold Coins/Transcript.md

 <br>
 </p>
 <p><strong>Jimmy</strong>
 <br>So yeah, okay.
-It’s an archeological, not paleontological.
-What’s an archeological
+It’s an archaeological, not paleontological.
+What’s an
-mystery that you would like to solve, you know, besides this, all these gold coins?</p>
+archaeological mystery that you would like to solve, you know, besides this, all these gold coins?</p>
 <p></p>
 <p><strong>Shu</strong>
 <br>Okay, so other than coins, another ancient trading item was cowrie shells.